The Cut-Glass Bowl: Plot summary

 Mrs. Roger Fairboalt, an elderly gossip, visits the younger Evylyn Piper at her home.
 The older woman is a snoop who is curious about Mrs. Piper and her rumored affair with Freddy Gedney.
 They discuss the furnishings in the house, including the china.
 Mrs. Fairboalt focuses on a large cut-glass bowl.
 Evelyn explains that it was a wedding gift from a friend, someone she saw socially before she married.
 When he gave it to her, he exclaimed: "Evylyn, I'm going to give a present that's as hard as you are and as beautiful and as empty and as easy to see through."

 After Mrs. Fairboalt's departure, Freddy Gedney surreptitiously approaches the house, and Evylyn informs him that she is ending their extramarital affair.
 Her husband Harold Piper arrives home early.
-She conceals Freddy, but he hits the cut-glass bowl revealing his presence to Harold.
-Following the discovery of Evylyn's adultery, the marriage becomes strained thereafter, and Evylyn focuses on raising their two children.
+She conceals Freddy, but he hits the cut-glass bowl, revealing his presence to Harold.
+Following the discovery of Evylyn's adultery, the marriage becomes strained, and Evylyn focuses on raising their two children.
 She begins to noticeably age.

 On Evylyn's thirty-fifth birthday, her alcoholic husband Harold calls and tells her they are having guests for dinner—a business dinner with a potential partner and his wife to discuss a merger of their companies.
-Harold insists using the cut-glass bowl for the punch.
-Everyone becomes inebriated at dinner, and Evylyn's daughter cuts her hand on the bowl and develops blood poisoning.
+Harold insists on using the cut-glass bowl for the punch.
+Harold becomes inebriated at dinner, and Evylyn's daughter cuts her hand on the bowl and develops blood poisoning.
 Her hand is amputated.

 After this incident, Evylyn receives a letter with news of her son's death in World War I, which the maid has placed in the bowl.
-She reads the letter next to the bowl.
-In grief and despair, she takes the bowl outside the house but, as she descends the stairs, she falls and the bowl shatters into pieces.
+She reads the letter while seated next to the bowl.
+In grief and despair, she takes the bowl outside the house to destroy it, but as she descends the stairs, she falls, and the bowl shatters into pieces.
+The reader is left to assume that she is killed in the fall.